data-fair/data-fair/doc/pages/install/install.md

   - edit the line *server_name* in default.conf
   - run `docker-compose --env-file data-fair.env up -d` in the directory
   - check that all containers are up with `docker-compose ps`
+  - check that the reverse proxy is attempting to create a certificate with `docker-compose logs nginx`
-  - you should be able to open data-fair in your browser using the name of the machine
+  - you should be able to open data-fair in your browser using your domain name

-This recipe completes the previous one in many ways that you can chose to use or not.
+This recipe completes the previous one in many ways that you can chose to use or not by tinkering with the files.
 These improvements are detailed below.

 ### Mails transport configuration